Okta

 - Name:

-- Take note of token value and click
+- Copy the token value and click OK, got it

 https://<YOUR_OKTA_ORGANIZATION_URL>/.well-known/openid-configuration